QuentinRa/blog.quentinra.dev/games/unity/editor/index.md

 * ✅ We update only one game object to update all instances
 * ✅ Changing the Transform Component doesn't impact instances
-* ❌ It we change the prefab, we may create problems as we have very little control on what instances did change on their side.
+* ❌ If we change the prefab, we may create problems as we have very little control over what instances did change on their side.

-To create a prefab, drag-and-drop a game object from the scene or the hierarchy to a folder in the project window.
+To create a prefab, drag and drop a game object from the scene or the hierarchy to a folder in the project window.
 Do the reverse process to create an instance.
 Instances have a blue logo in the hierarchy 🟦.

 If an instance modifies the prefab, a blue bar is shown next to each modified property and any different value  is in bold.
 Use right-click on a property to apply/revert changes.
 You can see every overridden property by clicking on "override," right below "layer."